Adalimumab: Biosimilars

 In July 2020, adalimumab-fkjp (Hulio) was approved for use in the United States.

 In August 2020, the biosimilar Cadalimab was launched in India by Cadila Pharmaceuticals.

-Idacio was approved for medical use in Canada in October 2020.
+In October 2020, Idacio was approved for medical use in Canada.

 In November 2020, Amgevita, Hulio, and Hyrimoz were approved for medical use in Canada.

-On 10 December 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Yuflyma, intended for the treatment of certain inflammatory and autoimmune disorders.
-The applicant for this medicinal product is Celltrion Healthcare Hungary Kft.
-It was approved for medical use in the European Union in February 2021.
+In February 2021, Yuflyma was approved for medical use in the European Union.

 In January 2021, Abrilada was approved for medical use in Canada.

-On 16 September 2021, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal products Libmyris and Hukyndra, intended for the treatment of certain inflammatory and autoimmune disorders.
-The applicant for these medicinal products is Stada Arzneimittel.
-The biosimilars Libmyris and Hukyndra were approved for medical use in the European Union in November 2021.
+In November 2021, the biosimilars Libmyris and Hukyndra were approved for medical use in the European Union.

 In December 2021, adalimumab-aqvh (Yusimry) was approved for medical use in the United States.

 In December 2021, Yuflyma was approved for medical use in Canada.

 In January 2022, Simlandi was approved for medical use in Canada.

-Adalimumab-aacf (Idacio) was approved for medical use in the United States in December 2022.
+In December 2022, Adalimumab-aacf (Idacio) was approved for medical use in the United States.

 In January 2023, the CHMP recommended that the high-concentration 100mg/ml Hyrimoz biosimilar be granted a pan-European marketing authorization for all indications covered by the reference medicine, including Crohn's disease, plaque psoriasis, ulcerative colitis, rheumatoid arthritis and uveitis.

+In January 2023, Simlandi was approved for medical use in Saudi Arabia.

+In May 2023, Adalimumab-aaty (Yuflyma) was approved for medical use in the United States.

+In July 2023, when Humira's regulatory exclusivity lapsed, a number of biosimilars such as Hadlima, Hyrimoz, Cyltezo, and Celltrion were launched in the US.

-In February 2023, Amgen's biosimilar adalimumab-atto, sold under the brand name Amjevita was launched in the US.
+In February 2024, adalimumab-ryvk (Simlandi) was approved for medical use in the United States.